 2. Step Away from Pinterest

-We’re big proponents of going offline and exposing yourself to real world inspo.
-Beyond Internet search terms, look to books and magazines (not just wedding-related!), and peruse cherished city hangouts like boutiques, museums, and cocktail bars.
+We’re big proponents of going offline in search of real world inspo.
+Beyond Internet search terms, browse through some of the more artful home, design and style books in your local bookstore, and pick up some magazines that catch your eye (they don't even necessarily have to be wedding-related ones).
+Scope out stylish local hangouts, including boutiques, museums and cocktail bars.
 Collect textured elements that can’t be appreciated onscreen—a restaurant’s matchbook or silk ribbon from gift wrapping.
-As Verrier puts it, mood boards are “taking ideas and making them into a tangible reality.”
+As Verrier puts it, the point of creating a physical wedding mood board is to “take your ideas and turn them into a tangible reality.”

 3. Stay in The Mood

-Even if you’re not getting married in a forest, it can be difficult to see the woods through the trees.
-“It's hard to imagine all the details that go into a huge day without seeing things side by side,” explains Verrier.
-Assembling physical representations of “your dress, linens, invitations, and florals in one space will make sure the event flows and looks cohesive.”
+There's an old adage about how sometimes it's difficult to see the woods through the trees—which basically means it's hard to see the bigger picture when you're focused on so many individual details, aka wedding planning.
+“It's hard to imagine all the details that go into a huge day without seeing the individual components side by side,” explains Verrier.
+Being able to look at physical representations of “your dress, linens, invitations and florals in one space will make sure the event flows and looks cohesive.”

 You'll also find that your mood board isn't just helpful to you and your partner as you wedding plan—your vendors will love it, too.
-"A ready-to-share digital mood board (or a photo of your physical one) is helpful for vendors “to keep everyone working towards the same vision,” notes Verrier.
-"It’s a written-in-stone reference of your colors, venue, and design so they’re not constantly reaching out to you with questions.”
+"A ready-to-share digital mood board (or a photo of your physical one) is helpful for vendors to keep everyone working towards the same vision,” notes Verrier.
+"It’s the perfect visual reference for your colors, venue and overall aesthetic so they’re not constantly reaching out to you with questions.”